boomernag/feel-so-good/README.md

 ### Code
 - The main code for the project is retraced through [Code Institute](https://codeinstitute.net/) video lessons on the last project in the course -Boutique Ado Django Mini-Project.
 It is customized to some parts, modified and enhanced to fit the project purposes.
 - [Stack Overflow](https://stackoverflow.com/) was helpful in countless number of times for giving answers to questions of how to proceed.
+- For the blog the code was taken from [DjangoCentral] (https://djangocentral.com/building-a-blog-application-with-django/)
 ### Content and Media
 - The images are bought images since earlier from [Unsplash](https://unsplash.com).